Nutze bei deiner Bestellung eines Komplett-Maulkorbes den Code MKSUMMER um 15% zu Sparen.

 For us humans, sight plays the most important role, but for dogs, the world is a vast landscape of scents.
-While we focus on colors, shapes and movements, dogs perceive their surroundings primarily through their noses.
-Every smell tells them a story - who was here, what happened and even how someone is feeling.
-So it's no wonder that your dog follows every trail with great curiosity on a walk!
+While we focus on colors, shapes, and movements, dogs perceive their surroundings primarily through their noses.
+Every scent tells them a story—who was here, what happened, and even how someone is feeling.
+So it's no wonder your dog follows every trail with great curiosity on a walk!

 Dogs smell on a completely different level